 3. There used to be an ancient church on its location

-The current version of Florence Cathedral isn’t the first church that was ever built on this location.
+The current version of Florence Cathedral isn’t the first church that was ever built in this location.
 It’s believed that an ancient church dedicated to Saint Reparata, a 3rd century Martyr in Palestine, was consecrated here in the early 5th century.

-And believe it or not, but this wasn’t even the first church in Florence!
+And believe it or not, this wasn’t even the first church in Florence!
 The first church was the Basilica di San Lorenzo di Firenze which was consecrated in the year 393 A.D.